h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 - seresnext50
 - xception (Selected by default)

-Note: You can specify the supported ImageNet pre-trained architectures for image transformer.
+Note: You can specify the supported ImageNet pre-trained architectures for image transformer (approach one).

 **Classify your problem according to the Size-Similariy Matrix**